CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_string(net_resolution,           "-1x368",       "Multiples of 16.
 If it is increased, the accuracy potentially increases.
 If it is decreased, the speed increases.
 For maximum speed-accuracy balance, it should keep the closest aspect ratio possible to the images or videos to be processed.
 Using `-1` in any of the dimensions, OP will choose the optimal resolution depending on the other value introduced by the user.
 E.g. the default `-1x368` is equivalent to `656x368` in 16:9 videos, e.g. full HD (1980x1080) and HD (1280x720) resolutions.");
 - DEFINE_int32(scale_number,              1,              "Number of scales to average.");
 - DEFINE_double(scale_gap,                0.3,            "Scale gap between scales.
 No effect unless scale_number > 1.
 Initial scale is always 1.
 If you want to change the initial scale, you actually want to multiply the `net_resolution` by your desired initial scale.");

+5. OpenPose Body Pose Heatmaps
 - DEFINE_bool(heatmaps_add_parts,         false,          "If true, it will add the body part heatmaps to the final op::Datum::poseHeatMaps array, and analogously face & hand heatmaps to op::Datum::faceHeatMaps & op::Datum::handHeatMaps (program speed will decrease).
 Not required for our library, enable it only if you intend to process this information later.
 If more than one `add_heatmaps_X` flag is enabled, it will place then in sequential memory order: body parts + bkg + PAFs.
 It will follow the order on POSE_BODY_PART_MAPPING in `include/openpose/pose/poseParameters.hpp`.");
 - DEFINE_bool(heatmaps_add_bkg,           false,          "Same functionality as `add_heatmaps_parts`, but adding the heatmap corresponding to background.");
 - DEFINE_bool(heatmaps_add_PAFs,          false,          "Same functionality as `add_heatmaps_parts`, but adding the PAFs.");
+- DEFINE_int32(heatmaps_scale,            2,              "Set 0 to scale op::Datum::poseHeatMaps in the range [0,1], 1 for [-1,1]; and 2 for integer rounded [0,255].");

-5. OpenPose Face
+6. OpenPose Face
 - DEFINE_bool(face,                       false,          "Enables face keypoint detection.
 It will share some parameters from the body pose, e.g. `model_folder`.
 Note that this will considerable slow down the performance and increse the required GPU memory.
 In addition, the greater number of people on the image, the slower OpenPose will be.");
 - DEFINE_string(face_net_resolution,      "368x368",      "Multiples of 16 and squared.
 Analogous to `net_resolution` but applied to the face keypoint detector.
 320x320 usually works fine while giving a substantial speed up when multiple faces on the image.");

-6. OpenPose Hand
+7. OpenPose Hand
 - DEFINE_bool(hand,                       false,          "Enables hand keypoint detection.
 It will share some parameters from the body pose, e.g. `model_folder`.
 Analogously to `--face`, it will also slow down the performance, increase the required GPU memory and its speed depends on the number of people.");
 - DEFINE_string(hand_net_resolution,      "368x368",      "Multiples of 16 and squared.
 Analogous to `net_resolution` but applied to the hand keypoint detector.");
 - DEFINE_int32(hand_scale_number,         1,              "Analogous to `scale_number` but applied to the hand keypoint detector.
 Our best results were found with `hand_scale_number` = 6 and `hand_scale_range` = 0.4");
 - DEFINE_double(hand_scale_range,         0.4,            "Analogous purpose than `scale_gap` but applied to the hand keypoint detector.
 Total range between smallest and biggest scale.
 The scales will be centered in ratio 1.
 E.g. if scaleRange = 0.4 and scalesNumber = 2, then there will be 2 scales, 0.8 and 1.2.");
 - DEFINE_bool(hand_tracking,              false,          "Adding hand tracking might improve hand keypoints detection for webcam (if the frame rate is high enough, i.e. >7 FPS per GPU) and video.
 This is not person ID tracking, it simply looks for hands in positions at which hands were located in previous frames, but it does not guarantee the same person ID among frames");

-7. OpenPose Rendering
+8. OpenPose Rendering
 - DEFINE_int32(part_to_show,              0,              "Prediction channel to visualize (default: 0).
 0 for all the body parts, 1-18 for each body part heat map, 19 for the background heat map, 20 for all the body part heat maps together, 21 for all the PAFs, 22-40 for each body part pair PAF");
 - DEFINE_bool(disable_blending,           false,          "If enabled, it will render the results (keypoint skeletons or heatmaps) on a black background, instead of being rendered into the original image.
 Related: `part_to_show`, `alpha_pose`, and `alpha_pose`.");

-8. OpenPose Rendering Pose
+9. OpenPose Rendering Pose
 - DEFINE_double(render_threshold,         0.05,           "Only estimated keypoints whose score confidences are higher than this threshold will be rendered.
 Generally, a high threshold (> 0.5) will only render very clear body parts; while small thresholds (~0.1) will also output guessed and occluded keypoints, but also more false positives (i.e. wrong detections).");
 - DEFINE_int32(render_pose,               2,              "Set to 0 for no rendering, 1 for CPU rendering (slightly faster), and 2 for GPU rendering (slower but greater functionality, e.g. `alpha_X` flags).
 If rendering is enabled, it will render both `outputData` and `cvOutputData` with the original image and desired body part to be shown (i.e. keypoints, heat maps or PAFs).");
 - DEFINE_double(alpha_pose,               0.6,            "Blending factor (range 0-1) for the body part rendering.
 1 will show it completely, 0 will hide it.
 Only valid for GPU rendering.");
 - DEFINE_double(alpha_heatmap,            0.7,            "Blending factor (range 0-1) between heatmap and original frame.
 1 will only show the heatmap, 0 will only show the frame.
 Only valid for GPU rendering.");

-9. OpenPose Rendering Face
+10. OpenPose Rendering Face
 - DEFINE_double(face_render_threshold,    0.4,            "Analogous to `render_threshold`, but applied to the face keypoints.");
 - DEFINE_int32(face_render,               -1,             "Analogous to `render_pose` but applied to the face.
 Extra option: -1 to use the same configuration that `render_pose` is using.");
 - DEFINE_double(face_alpha_pose,          0.6,            "Analogous to `alpha_pose` but applied to face.");
 - DEFINE_double(face_alpha_heatmap,       0.7,            "Analogous to `alpha_heatmap` but applied to face.");

-10. OpenPose Rendering Hand
+11. OpenPose Rendering Hand
 - DEFINE_double(hand_render_threshold,    0.2,            "Analogous to `render_threshold`, but applied to the hand keypoints.");
 - DEFINE_int32(hand_render,               -1,             "Analogous to `render_pose` but applied to the hand.
 Extra option: -1 to use the same configuration that `render_pose` is using.");
 - DEFINE_double(hand_alpha_pose,          0.6,            "Analogous to `alpha_pose` but applied to hand.");
 - DEFINE_double(hand_alpha_heatmap,       0.7,            "Analogous to `alpha_heatmap` but applied to hand.");

-11. Display
+12. Display
 - DEFINE_bool(fullscreen,                 false,          "Run in full-screen mode (press f during runtime to toggle).");
 - DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g. number of current frame and people).
 It does not affect the pose rendering.");
 - DEFINE_bool(no_display,                 false,          "Do not open a display window.
 Useful if there is no X server and/or to slightly speed up the processing if visual output is not required.");